nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 This enables the user to easily sieve out all the entries that meet every single requirement the user is looking for, which will be useful when deciding where to eat.

+This feature is implemented through the `findll` command, where the user will provide a list of keywords that they would like the FoodDiary to utilise to search through the various fields from the FoodDiary entries.
+The fields that can be searched through include `Name`, `Rating`, `Price`, `Address`, `TagCategory` and `TagSchool`.
+Using the provided list of keywords, the FoodDiary will search through all the specified searchable fields of all entries, and return all entries that match all the keywords provided.
+The UI will then be updated to display the list of entries that were returned as a search result.

 The FindAll feature is similar to the Find feature.
-The Find feature finds for all entries that meet at least one of the given keywords, while the FindAll feature only finds for entries that meet all the given keywords.
+The Find feature finds for all entries that meet at least **one of the given keywords,** while the FindAll feature only finds for entries that meet **all the given keywords.**

 The following sequence diagram shows how the FindAll feature works:
 ![FindAll Sequence Diagram](images/FindAllSequenceDiagram.png)